Silver ticket

 Silver ticket attacks use this authentication to forge ticket granting service tickets.
 A forged service ticket is encrypted and enables access to resources for the specific service targeted by the silver ticket attack.

-What a silver ticket attack shares with other types of ticket attacks is the abuse of the Kerberos vulnerability.
+What a silver ticket attack shares with other types of ticket attacks is the abuse of the Kerberos vulnerabilityarrow-up-right.
 This is called Kerberoasting, and it harvests password hashes for Active Directory user accounts by exploiting the Kerberos protocol.
 Kerberos is a network security protocol that authenticates service requests using secret-key cryptography.
 In addition to the silver ticket, the golden ticket and diamond ticket also attack this vulnerability.

 ticketer.py -nthash '4434b2874a45816ce75c971df2187ca6' -domain-sid 'S-1-5-21-1209695003-1472128694-59720954' -domain NewYork.local -spn cifs/NYC.NewYork.local Administrator